siose-innova/pg_siose_bench/README.md

     docker-compose up

 If everything is fine, PGAdmin is working at localhost:5050 (user: pgadmin4@pgadmin.org; pass: admin).
-Then you can execute the Setup and Experiments explained in the following sections of this README.
+Service is `db` and `postgres` is the default user/password for PostgreSQL.
+Once logged in, add the extension to the database and you are ready to go.
+You can execute the Setup and Experiments explained in the following sections of this README.

 Installation
 ------------